Profess0ro/Uboats_in_ww2/README.md

 - Develop a timeline visualization that shows the trend of U-boat losses over the course of the war.
 <hr>

-### **Analysis of National Submarine Performance Trends**
+### **Analysis of Submarine Performance Trends**

 The goal of this analysis is to identify trends among submarines from different nations in order to understand which countries experienced higher or lower loss rates.
-Analyse which country was most effective with its submarine operations.
+Analyse which u-boat class was most effective with its submarine operations.

 **Requirements:**<br>
 Gather data on submarines from all nations, including:
 - Number of submarines deployed.
-- Number of vessel sunk per nation.
+- Number of vessel sunk by type of u-boat.
 - Number of submarines lost or damaged.

 **Perform a comparative analysis to calculate:**<br>
 **Loss rate:** The ratio of submarines lost or damaged to the total number of submarines commissioned for each nation.<br>
-**Success rate:** The ratio of vessels sunk to the total number of submarines deployed for each nation.
+**Success rate:** The ratio of vessels sunk to the total number of submarines deployed for each class.
 <hr>

 ### **Identify Where Most Submarines Were Sunk**